 All kids begin the Sunday School hour together in Opening Music, then divide into three classes for the remainder of the hour.

-After enjoying singing and fellowship with our “big kids,” preschoolers are guided to their classroom to play together, enjoy a snack, and listen to a Bible story.
+After enjoying singing and fellowship with our “big kids,” our young ones are guided to their classroom to play together, enjoy a snack, and listen to a Bible story.
 Each week we repeat the Bible story that was presented in their Worship Center that morning so that repetition builds familiarity for our little ones.

 Our Young Elementary program focuses on the major themes of the Bible by teaching chronologically through the whole Bible over a three year cycle, always looking for what we can know about God through each story.
 After the Bible story, children engage in creative extension activities to help them process the Bible story and make connections to their own lives.
 The final portion of our time is spent in our Prayer Centers (see below).
 Our young elementary class uses The Gospel Project curriculum, which places special emphasis on seeing Jesus throughout the whole Bible.